michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0045.md

 - n: excessive or uncontrollable fear
 - n: neurotic disorder characterized by violent emotional outbreaks and disturbances of sensory and motor functions
 ### Family
-hysteria: hysterias, hysterical+;hysteric: hysteria, hysterics;hysterical: hysterically
+- hysteria: hysterias, hysterical+
+- hysteric: hysteria, hysterics
+- hysterical: hysterically
 ### Examples
 - With the outbreak of war in 1914 there was hysteria about "dark forces around the throne".
 - The unfortunate consequences of this newfound hysteria include a hypervigilant style of parenting that is probably not good for either children or parents.